Facebook Pixel

 As of January 2026, spot gold (XAU/USD) is trading near $4,720 per ounce, having surged past previous milestones.
 The immediate bias remains strongly bullish, bolstered by concerns regarding the independence of the Federal Reserve and sustained safe-haven demand amidst new trade frictions.

-Relief that gold has surpassed its recent historical high at $4,700 comes amid rising tensions involving U.S. trade tariffs, adding momentum to the rally.
+Relief that gold has surpassed its recent high of $4,700 comes amid rising tensions over U.S. trade tariffs, adding momentum to the rally.

 Intensified U.S.-China trade tensions and fresh geopolitical frictions reinforce the appeal of gold as a hedge.
 However, potential trade truces could fuel localized selling pressure, resulting in drawdowns from record highs.
 Rising geopolitical risk in the Middle East is sparking concerns about the safety of the international supply chain from the region.